Skip to main content

 FBOs that have been approved / listed to export to Non-EU countries need to:

-• Comply with the requirements of retained (EC) 852/2004, (EC) 853/2004, other retained EU and national regulations that apply to approved meat establishments and implement food safety management systems through HACCP-based procedures.
+• Comply with the requirements of domestic and assimilated law that apply to approved meat establishments and implement food safety management systems through HACCP-based procedures.

 • Comply with the specific requirements of the importing country (these will be different for different countries and commodities) and obtain specific approval and/or listing (as required).